kubecolor/kubecolor/README.md

     "false": red # (color) used when value is false (fallback to theme.base.danger)
     number: magenta # (color) used when the value is a number (fallback to theme.base.primary) "null": yellow # (color) used when the value is null, nil, or none (fallback to theme.base.muted)
+    quantity: magenta # (color) used when the value is a quantity, e.g "100m" or "5Gi" (fallback to theme.data.number)
-    duration: none # (color) used when the value is a duration, e.g "12m"
+    duration: none # (color) used when the value is a duration, e.g "12m" or "1d12h"
     durationfresh: green # (color) color used when the time value is under a certain delay (fallback to theme.base.success)
     ratio:
       zero: yellow # (color) used for "0/0" (fallback to theme.base.muted)